How Multi-Modal LLMs Reshape Visual Deep Learning Testing? A Comprehensive Study Through the Lens of Image Mutation: Image Mutations and Validation

 \subsection{Implicit \& Data Exploration}

-Some recent researches diversify the mutated semantics with data-driven mutations.
-These mutations implicitly explore patterns in a set of images and then apply the patterns to mutate a seed image.
+Recent works diversify the mutated semantics with data-driven mutations.
+These mutations implicitly explore patterns in some images and then apply the patterns to mutate others.

-\parh{Style-level.}~From a high level, each image can be decomposed as its style and content, and VDL systems should primarily focus on the content rather than style.
-Thus, existing VDL testing works propose different style-level mutations, whose generated images have distinct styles but presumably retain the content of the seed image.
+\parh{Style-level \& Application Scope.}~From a high level, each image can be decomposed as its style and content, and VDL systems should primarily focus on the content rather than style.
+Thus, existing VDL testing works propose style-level mutations, which generate images of distinct styles but presumably retain the content of the seed image.
 The ``style'' has been studied from two aspects.
 First, the style can be viewed as describing how the image is produced, e.g., the seed image in \F~\ref{fig:mutation} is taken in reality and its style is ``natural''.
-In that sense, the style can be changed by generating an image's artistic-stylized variants (e.g., an image having the same dog but painted using a Van Gogh style, as in \F~\ref{fig:mutation})~\cite{yuan2024provably}.
-Also, some works decompose a weather condition as the style and separate it from the main content.
-The weather conditions are transferred between images to generate test inputs; see \F~\ref{fig:mutation}.
-These weather-related mutations are often used to test VDL-based autonomous driving~\cite{zhang2018deeproad}.
+In that sense, the style can be changed by generating an image's artistic-stylized variants (e.g., an image having the same dog but painted using a Van Gogh style, as in \F~\ref{fig:mutation}).
+These mutations over ``artistic styles'' have been shown effective in flipping image classifier's outputs in recent testing works ~\cite{xie2022boosting,yuan2024provably}, and some works also employ them to reveal VDL system's bias to non-content semantics~\cite{geirhos2018imagenet}, showing their high value in VDL research.

-Existing style-level mutations are implemented using generative adversarial nets (GANs) and their success highly relies on the cycle-consistency~\cite{zhu2017unpaired}: decomposing and transferring styles are only applicable to images of similar content~\cite{Cycleganfail}; see results in \S~\ref{subsec:human-result}.
+Besides, some other works decompose the weather condition as the style and separate it from the main content.
+The weather conditions are transferred between images to generate test inputs, as shown in \F~\ref{fig:mutation}.
+However, these weather-targeted style-level mutations are specifically designed for testing VDL-based autonomous driving~\cite{zhang2018deeproad}, and show limited applications in other testing scenarios.